RULES & GUIDELINES

 Choreographed Categories: Category Specific Rules

-Youth Salsa Shines Teams
+Shines Teams (Youth/Open)

-Youth Salsa Shines Teams are permitted up to 3 connected/assisted moves – moves that require physical connection between the 2 dancers.
+Shines Teams are permitted up to 3 connected/assisted moves – moves that require physical connection between any 2 dancers.
 The connection time between the 2 dancers for each connected/assisted move should not exceed 2 counts of 8 (16 beats).
 Any connected/assisted move that is executed simultaneously, with no break between connection/assistance shall count as one connected/assisted move as long as it does not exceed the allowable 2 counts of 8 (16 beats).

 An excess of 3 connected/assisted moves will result in a 2-point deduction from the final score.
 Connected moves that exceed 2 counts of 8 will likewise result in a 2-point deduction.